Current Project Overview

 MARII: Maritime Intelligent Interface

 MARII is designed to tackle a major headache in AI collaboration: „ping-pong prompting“ and the complex problem of agent task delegation.
-To test our solution, we created a maritime simulation where multiple operators sit around a table, collaborating on a mission with the help of LLMs.
+To test our solution, we created a maritime simulation where multiple operators stand around a table, collaborating on a mission with the help of LLMs.

 Here is how the project evolved from a hardware challenge into an intelligent software solution:

-1. Pivot from Touch to Tech
+1. Pivot from Touch to Computer Vision

 Initially, we planned on using a large touchscreen table for the operators.
 When we found out we couldn't get our hands on one, we had to think outside the box.
 Our workaround?
 A standard screen paired with a camera system that tracks hand gestures.
 This switch from touch screen to camera based system enabled us with even more room for different gestures.